semiprime/pygenda/docs/CalDAV.md

     type = caldav
     server = http://localhost:5232/
     username = CALDAV_USERNAME
+    # Possibly optional:
+    password = PASSWORD # Plaintext, so don't reuse your bank password... calendar = CALENDAR_NAME # Not needed if there's only one calendar
     # Optional:
-    display_name = Personal # The name you want displayed in the Pygenda UI password = PASSWORD # Plaintext, so don't reuse your bank password... calendar = CALENDAR_NAME # Not needed if there's only one calendar
+    display_name = Personal # The name to display in the Pygenda UI entry_type = One of "event", "todo", "all" readonly = True/False

 It should be clear how to adjust these configuration options if you use a different CalDAV server.

+Note that for Radicale (maybe other servers too) a password is required, even when it is ignored.

 If you would like to add further calendars (i.e. sources/stores for calendar data), these can be placed in sections titled `calendar1`,